Night-Cheza/JDBCLab6/README.md

 # JDBCLab6
 Lab 6 for web app course at SAIT, Calgary

-3-tier MVC Web application that connects to a MySQL database and has functions of displaying, editing, adding and deleting of records in the database
+3-tier MVC Web application that connects to a MySQL database and has functions of displaying, editing, adding and deleting of records in the database.
+Requires improvements on confirmation of deleting a record.